Note: this document is subject to change over time.

 Windows XP allowed changing the default MIDI output device under the regular audio settings.
 That part of the audio settings panel was removed in Windows Vista and later versions, although it was still possible to change the default output device through the registry up through Windows 7.
 The following programs wrap that functionality, providing a nice user interface instead of forcing the user to dig around in the registry.
 You may need to run the programs as an administrator to get them to work and/or reboot before changes will take effect.

-On Windows 8, there is still a registry entry for default MIDI output, but it only seems to affect Windows Media Player and no other programs.
-Because of this, old software that relies on the default output device setting to know where to send MIDI messages will be tied to the default synthesizer in Windows 8.
+On Windows 8, 8.1, and 10, there is still a registry entry for default MIDI output similar to what was present in Vista and 7, but as of Windows 8 it only affects Windows Media Player.
+Because of this, old software that relies on the default output device setting to know where to send MIDI messages will be tied to the default synthesizer.
+Tools that allow setting the default device on Vista and 7 typically do not work on 8 and later.
+However, CoolSoft has a new tool called CoolSoft MIDI Mapper that serves as a replacement for Windows 8 through 10 (see the last item in the list below).

 This is a control panel item that needs to be added manually.
 Placement of the file on 64-bit systems can be a bit tricky; sometimes it works right away when put in the right place, sometimes it doesn’t.